u16052642/thrive_erp_documentation/documentation-16.0/content/applications/marketing/email_marketing.rst

 .. image:: email_marketing/graph-view.png
    :align: center
-   :alt: How the Graph view appears in the Odoo Email Marketing application.
+   :alt: How the Graph view appears in the Thrive Bureau ERP Email Marketing application.

 In the upper-left corner, there is a :guilabel:`Measures`  menu, providing even more filter options to further customize the graph views.